17 October, 2020

 (a) primary group:- It is a group in which a user initially belongs in this group the user can access the resource with default permissions.

-(b) Secondary group:– Apart from primary, if a user have an account in the other group i.e then it is called as secondary group to the user. ---> The group information is maintained by the two database files.
+(b) Secondary group:- Apart from primary, if a user has an account in the other group i.e then it is called a secondary group to the user. ---> The group information is maintained by the two database files.

 (i) /etc/group: This file maintains group related information.